Share |

 Sound Byte has 75 carts, arranged on a 5 by 15 rack.
 To define the sound file for a cart, or set Cart Options, touch the cart and hold your finger down for about one second, then release.

-To select the sound file, touch on Sound File.
-You will be presented with a list of all of the sound files installed for Sound Byte, touch on the desired file.
+To select the sound file, touch on Sound File or Music Library.
+You will be presented with a list of all of the available sound files, touch on the desired file.

 Tap on Color Color to set the background color for the cart.